woa-vayu/POCOX3Pro-Guides/InstallWindows-en/InstallWindowsManually.md

 - If it asks you to run it once again, do so

-POCO X3 Pro should now be in USB Mass Storage Mode.
+Your POCO X3 Pro should now be in USB Mass Storage Mode.

 ## Installing Windows